michaelbuii/Screenshot-to-Azure-Blob/README.md

 ### Azcopy
 You need this to save the images to blob storage.
 Download [here](https://docs.microsoft.com/en-us/azure/storage/common/storage-use-azcopy-v10).
 To use the script in it's condition I added azcopy as a PATH environment variable.

-You will have to run azcopy and authenticate with your Azure ID or optionally append a SAS token to the script.
+You will have to run azcopy and authenticate with your Azure tenant or optionally append a SAS token to the script.
 Documentation [here](https://docs.microsoft.com/en-us/azure/storage/common/storage-use-azcopy-v10)

 ### cwebp
 This is used to convert  the screenshots to webp.
 Created and maintained by google you can download it [here](https://developers.google.com/speed/webp/download)